noornee/scraper/README.md

-# a webscraper to scrape anime from http://takanimelist.live/
+# a webscraper that scrapes anime from http://takanimelist.live/